nuplex/five-day-weather/README.md

 To end the program, in your terminal press `CTRL + C`

 #### Testing
 To run the unit tests, do `npm run test`.
+All test files are called or end in `spec.js`

 If testing lat/lon: [Issue with OpenWeatherMap Latitude/Longitude Query](https://github.com/nuplex/five-day-weather#other-issues)